-Exceptions to this policy can only be made by the Dean of Student Affairs, and only under extreme circumstances.
-The decision of the Dean is final.
+Exceptions to this policy can only be made by the Associate Vice President for Student Affairs, and only under extreme circumstances.
+The decision of the Associate Vice President is final.
 To apply for an exception, the parent, legal guardian or spouse needs to provide a notarized letter documenting that the student will in fact meet the criteria stated in the policy and lives within a reasonable commuting distance (defined as within 30 miles of the campus of attendance).

-If the college is able to verify that a student is in fact violating the policy as stated or the conditions set forth in an approved exception, the student is subject to dismissal from the college and/or full charge for residence hall costs.
+If the college is able to verify that a student is in fact violating the policy as stated or the conditions set forth in an approved exception, the student is subject to dismissal from the College and/or full charge for residence hall costs.